Logiqx/gps-details/docs/devices/coros/advice/README.md

     - Decent data when using the right firmware, settings, activity
     - Can be pretty terrible data if you get these things wrong!

+Nowadays, would only recommend the APEX 2, APEX 2 Pro, VERTIX 2, and VERTIX 2S.
+The PACE 3 has the same GNSS chipset, but it does not have the speedsurfing activity.

+Earlier models such as the APEX Pro and VERTIX are too prone to inaccuracies, just like Garmin watches using the same family of Sony GNSS chipset.

 #### General Features

 Records sats, HDOP, COG